 Legal Cases Involving P2P Activity

 Although not overly common, there have been incidents in the P2P arena where both operators of torrent sites as well as some users have been fined or even jailed.
-For example;

 In 2016, the operator of KickAssTorrents, a major torrent website, was apprehended in Poland by US law enforcement officials.
 He was charged with various offenses, including assisting to distribute pirated files with a total value of over one billion dollars.